-New student leaders continue to participate in year-round programming as part of the Youth Action Team.
+New student leaders continue to participate in year-round programming as part of the year-around programing and our Youth Leadership Council.
 Our program focuses on 1) addressing youth social-emotional needs, 2) providing academic support, and 3) catalyzing youth-led social change campaigns.
 Recent campaigns have focused on Cancel Rent, racial equity, worker rights, and food justice in DC public schools.

 MLOV youth members represent the only immigrant student organizing body in the District advocating for lasting improvements in public education for vulnerable students, by vulnerable students.
 The youth team provides a safe space for young people in the District who share a common trajectory to come together and share their experiences, while forming a powerful message in resistance to the challenges they face in their communities.